 How to Write a Sales Plan

-Begin your sales plan by stating your company mission and vision statements.
-And write up a brief history of the business -- this will provide background information as the plan drills down into more specific details.
+Begin your sales plan by stating your company mission and vision statements, and write up a brief history of the business.
+This will provide background information as the plan drills down into specific details.

 Next, describe who is on your team and what their roles are.
 Perhaps you manage five salespeople and work closely with a sales enablement professional and a sales ops specialist.